candysan7/valorant-customs-stats/README.md

 | `cumulative-winrate-over-time.csv` | Cumuluative individual win-rate every two weeks, starting on October 3rd, 2022 |

 ## Documentation
-### Why Power BI over Tableau?
-- Tableau was not able to display string and integer values on the same table
-- Power BI also allows for **free** desktop version

 ### Architecture & Design